jedisct1/aegis-X/README.md

 `p` is limited by the hardware, and guaranteed to be small.
 On general purpose CPUs, the context cannot exceed `3`.

-We could limit the AEGIS-128X nonce size to `128-log(p)` bits (instead of 128 for AEGIS-128L), encoding the context in the remaining bits to create the nonce used by the underlying AEGIS-128L functions.
+We could limit the AEGIS-128X nonce size to `128-log(p)` bits (instead of 128 for AEGIS-128L), encoding the context in the remaining bits to create the nonce used by the underlying AEGIS-128L function.

 That would be effectively AEGIS-128L, evaluated with independent messages, and distinct key and nonce pairs.